chrisjwaddell/bab/README.md

 # Further improvement feature ideas
-There are further ideas to develop the functionality of Kinder Finder.
+There are further ideas to develop the functionality of Kinder Finder.\
-One feature idea is, showing the lines after the text match up until a specified string instead of a fixed number of lines after the match as it does now.
+One feature idea is, showing the lines after the text match up until a specified string instead of a fixed number of lines after the match as it does now.\
-The next occurrence of xxx string till EOL or till the next empty line
+The next occurrence of xxx string till EOL or till the next empty line.\

 Exclude certain searches, search for 'id=' but not 'id=Z'.